isaacfediw/Hackathon-2025/README.md

 ## Expected Outcome
 After the button is pressed for a moment, the router will turn off (indicated by the blue leds).
 In a short moment the router will turn back on (indicated by the blue leds).
+This resets the router and would fix it!